Butterscotch Pecan Ice Cream

 Instructions

-• Melt 1 tbsp. butter in small microwavable bowl.
-Toss pecans in butter.
-Spread onto baking sheet and lightly salt.
-Place in oven to bake for 10-12 minutes, stirring once or twice.
-Remove from oven and let cool completely.
+• Melt 1 tbsp. butter in a small microwavable bowl.
+Toss the pecans in the butter.
+Spread onto a baking sheet and lightly salt.
+Place in the oven to bake for 10–12 minutes, stirring once or twice.
+Remove from the oven and let cool completely.

-• In a medium mixing bowl, whisk egg yolks and set aside.
+• In a medium mixing bowl, whisk the egg yolks and set aside.

-• In a medium sauce pan set over medium-low heat, melt butter.
-Whisk in brown sugar and salt (the mixture will become clumpy).
-Stir in 1 cup of heavy cream and the whole milk.
-Once the mixture is warm, add to bowl with yolks.
+• In a medium saucepan set over medium-low heat, melt the butter.
+Whisk in the brown sugar and salt (the mixture will become clumpy).
+Stir in 1 cup of the heavy cream and the whole milk.
+Once the mixture is warm, add it to the bowl with the yolks.
 Stir continuously to temper the eggs.

-• Return mixture to medium heat.
-Add butterscotch chips, stirring constantly, until the mixture thickens and it reaches approximately 160-170 degrees.
-Immediately remove and pour through sieve into remaining cream.
-Add vanilla and stir.
+• Return the mixture to medium heat.
+Add the butterscotch chips, stirring constantly, until the mixture thickens and reaches approximately 160–170 degrees Fahrenheit (71–77 degrees Celsius).
+Immediately remove and pour through the sieve into the remaining cream.
+Add the vanilla and stir.

-• Cover the bowl and transfer to the refrigerator until completely cooled or place/stir over an ice bath to chill.
+• Cover the bowl and transfer it to the refrigerator until completely cooled, or place/stir over an ice bath to chill.

-• Once the mixture is chilled, freeze in an ice cream maker according to manufacture's directions.
-After 15 minutes, add toasted pecans.
-Transfer into an freezer-safe, air-tight container.
-Freeze for 2-4 hours.
+• Once the mixture is chilled, freeze it in an ice cream maker according to the manufacturer's directions.
+After 15 minutes, add the toasted pecans.
+Transfer into a freezer-safe, airtight container.
+Freeze for 2–4 hours.

 Nutrition